DFE-Digital/register-trainee-teachers/docs/maintenance-mode.md

 ## Instructions

-* Update maintenance page with content as necessary
+* Update [service unavailable page](/service_unavailable_page/web/public/internal/index.html) with content as necessary
 * Update first update message with current time and date
 * Deploy with below instructions
 * Add further updates to the page through the day

 ## Deploy Maintenance mode

+NB: the maintenance page is deployed from your local machine.
+There is no need to open a PR, CI etc during the deployment.

-Login to PaaS: `cf login --sso` or `cf login -o dfe -u my.name@digital.education.gov.uk`
+* Login to PaaS: `cf login --sso` or `cf login -o dfe -u my.name@digital.education.gov.uk`

-Run the make command: `make prod enable-maintenance CONFIRM_PRODUCTION=y`
+* Run the make command: `make prod enable-maintenance CONFIRM_PRODUCTION=y`

+### Updating an already deployed maintenance page

+* Update the content (including the new date)

+* Rerun the enable steps.
+This will replace the existing page

+### Disabling maintenance mode

-To bring the application back up: `make prod disable-maintenance CONFIRM_PRODUCTION=y`
+* To bring the application back up: `make prod disable-maintenance CONFIRM_PRODUCTION=y`